 Trees located on private property at residential complexes with or without Home Owner Associations (HOAs) - i.e. townhomes, rowhomes, apartments, condos, planned unit developments, and single-family homes with HOAs - and at commercial and industrial properties are regulated by the Planning Division and require a Planning permit to be removed or planted.
 This includes all trees which are not defined as Heritage or Street Trees.
 Any tree removal or new planting is a modification to the original landscape plan approved for the building/site, which must be reviewed and approved by the Planning Division to ensure consistency and appropriateness.
 For questions, contact the Planning Division at (650) 903-6306.

 The City has created helpful handouts to assist homeowners/residents in planting new trees:

 Street trees are pruned by the City’s Forestry Division based on the trees growth rate and ANSI pruning standards.
 The trees may also be trimmed by the City for building, utility line, vehicle, and pedestrian clearance.

 Street trees belong to the property owner.
 However, the City assists in maintenance of the trees in the form of regular pruning.
 It is the property owner’s responsibility to water, feed, and provide general care to maintain the overall health of the tree.
 Should you wish to remove, plant, or trim a street tree, please contact the Forestry Division at (650) 903-6326.

 For consistency, every street in the City has a designated street tree species.
-To plant a new street tree or for any questions, please visit the Park Division's Street Trees page.
+To plant a new street tree or for any questions, please visit the Forestry Division's Trees page.